 In practice, missing data in financial variables can arise due to various factors, including inconsistent reporting practices between firms, differing regulatory requirements, incomplete disclosures, and delays in data availability after IPOs.
 Given the substantial amount of missing data in the raw dataset, we construct a complete sub-dataset for each $s$ by selecting firms with consistent $s$-year observations.
 While common approaches for handling missing data, such as removing variables or firms with missing values, are widely used, these methods often result in retaining too few firms or variables for meaningful analysis.
 Furthermore, the firms with observable status in the sub-dataset play a critical role in the predictive modeling process.
-To address these challenges, we propose an algorithm that balances dimensionality and the number of uncensored firms in the selected sub-dataset, as outlined in Algorithm \ref{algorithm 1} in Appendix \ref{data process appendix}.
+To address these challenges, we propose an algorithm that balances dimensionality and the number of uncensored firms in the selected sub-dataset, as outlined in Algorithm \ref{algorithm 1} of Online Appendix \ref{data process appendix}.

 To evaluate the prediction performance of the different methods, we randomly split the dataset into in-sample ($80\%$) and out-of-sample ($20\%$) sets, ensuring that both sets maintain the same proportion of the event indicator $\delta_i(t) \mathbbm{1}\{\widetilde{T}_i \leq t\}$.
-The tuning parameters for sg-LASSO-MIDAS, LASSO-MIDAS, and LASSO-UMIDAS are selected using stratified $5$-fold cross-validation, where the optimal parameters are those that maximize the AUC in the out-of-sample set.\footnote{In this paper, unless specified otherwise, the default choice for cross-validation is to maximize the AUC.} Additionally, as an alternative, cross-validation to maximize the likelihood score is also investigated.
+The tuning parameters for sg-LASSO-MIDAS, LASSO-MIDAS, and LASSO-UMIDAS are selected using stratified $5$-fold cross-validation, where the optimal parameters are those that maximize the AUC on the validation fold.\footnote{In this paper, unless specified otherwise, the default choice for cross-validation is to maximize the AUC on the validation fold.} Additionally, as an alternative, cross-validation to maximize the likelihood score is also investigated.
 The AUC estimator employed in this procedure follows the method described in Section \ref{{time depedent auc}}.
-Specifically, we perform a grid search over the regularization parameter $\alpha$ in the sparse group LASSO penalty, with values in the set $\{0.1, 0.3, 0.5, 0.7, 0.9, 1\}$ and, as standard, $\lambda$ is chosen in a grid which follows \citet{liang_sparsegl_2024}.
+Specifically, we perform a grid search over the regularization parameter $\alpha$ in the sparse-group LASSO penalty, with values in the set $\{0, 0.1, 0.3, 0.5, 0.7, 0.9, 1\}$ and, as standard, $\lambda$ is chosen in a grid which follows \citet{liang_sparsegl}.
 This process is repeated $10$ times as a robustness check, each time using a different random split of the data.
 All models are trained on the same training set and evaluated on the same test set.

 For each split, the AUC is computed on the out-of-sample data, and the out-of-sample data is then bootstrapped $1000$ times to calculate the AUC for each bootstrap sample.
 The AUC values for each bootstrap sample are subsequently averaged across the $10$ different splits, resulting in $1000$ averaged AUC values.
 The final performance is reported as the overall average AUC, along with a two-side $95\%$ confidence interval, which is calculated based on these $1000$ bootstrapped averages.
 This approach ensures a robust performance evaluation by accounting for variability in the data and model performance.\footnote{We note that the bootstrap approach is not theoretically validated for the regularized estimators we consider in this paper.}